browserengineering/book/book/visual-effects.md

 and [hinting][font-hinting] used to make fonts look better on lower-resolution screens.
 These techniques are much less necessary on [high-pixel-density](https://en.wikipedia.org/wiki/Pixel_density) screens, though.
-It's likely that eventually, all screens will be high-density enough to retire these techniques.
+It's likely that all screens will eventually be high-density enough to retire these techniques.
 :::